Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, and the description adds an Args section explaining each parameter: element_id (the element ID containing the text), text (the exact substring to select), and occurrence (which occurrence to select).
-This adds significant meaning beyond the schema's titles and defaults.
+Since schema_description_coverage is 0%, the description must compensate.
+It does so by explaining each parameter: element_id (the element containing text), text (exact substring to select), and occurrence (which occurrence to target), adding meaning beyond the schema's type and name.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.